navidJadid/openease-setup/README.md

 - Debian Ubuntu 18.04 LTS or higher as operating system

-Note: docker-compose version 1.25.4 is guaranteed to work, if newer docker version exhibit problems.
+Note: docker-compose version 1.25.4 is guaranteed to work, if newer versions exhibit problems.

 ## Table of Contents